BUY ONLINE AND SAVE UP TO 15%

 In 2000, 40 countries participated in the Heritage Days, making it one of the first major international cultural events.
 With the Minister of Culture Catherine Tasca, this festival changed its name to its current name: the European Heritage Days or JEP.
 The event was extended to other countries in the following years.

+More than 50 countries around the world now participate in the event.
+Public monuments offer free admission.
+The majority of private establishments offer reduced rates.
 Visitors can discover the historical heritage of civil or religious monuments, but also agricultural and industrial heritage, as well as know-how.
 The event raises awareness of Europe's cultural richness and diversity, as well as the need to preserve its heritage.

-Theme of the European Heritage Days 2022
+What is the theme of the European Heritage Days 2023?

-Programme of the Heritage Days 2022
+What is the programme of the Heritage Days 2023?

 Take advantage of the European Heritage Days to visit the main monuments in Paris.
 You can choose between guided tours, activities and workshops.